danilhendrasr/danilhendrasr/README.md

 ## 🔭 I’m currently working on

 I'm currently working on my personal portfolio site.
-Though it's still quite a while before I can consider it finished, the preview is live already at [danilhendra.netlify.app](https://danilhendra.netlify.app) (note that there's a bug currently at the project section, lol).
+Though it's still quite a while before I can consider it finished, the preview is live already at [danilhendra.netlify.app](https://danilhendra.netlify.app).

 To be specific, right now I'm working on integrating Netlify CMS to the site for easier content management.
+Initially I was planning to outsource the blogposts management to using Dev.to's APIs and their webhook, but I think it will be better for me to just blog primarily on my own site.

 Built using [Gridsome](https://gridsome.org)